 To sum it up, removing natural gas in Virginia within the plan’s proposed two-year timeline and before any of the necessary transmission infrastructure is built would be like throwing out a mattress you’re currently using because you’re expecting a delivery for a replacement in 10 years.

-Installing roadblocks like a statewide natural gas ban in favor of forced electrification also disrupts the affordability that many consumers, families, and small businesses rely on to make ends meet by ignoring the reality of the high cost to electrify everything.
-For example, the implications of a natural gas ban on a Richmond household could cost as much as $26,132 to retrofit existing appliances depending on the appliance models, home configuration, labor, and reliance on natural gas.
+Installing roadblocks like a statewide natural gas ban in favor of forced electrification also disrupts the affordability that many consumers, families, and small businesses rely on to make ends meet by ignoring the reality of the high cost of electrifying everything.
+For example, the implications of a natural gas ban on a Richmond household could cost as much as $27,385 to retrofit existing appliances depending on the appliance models, home configuration, labor, and reliance on natural gas.

 Increased electrification also means increasing statewide costs to create the transmission and other necessary infrastructure to electrify homes and businesses.
 A Princeton University study found that for the U.S. to achieve net-zero carbon policies through electrification and other strategies by 2050, utilities will have to make massive infrastructure investments to manage the increased load and connected costs of adding electric vehicle charging stations, heat pumps, all-electric appliances and more to Virginia’s electricity grid.